 What are you doing to stay productive around the house throughout the day to stay positive during these times?

-Any local Orlando residents or businesses streaming on Facebook, Instragram, YouTube you recommend?
+Are there any local Orlando residents or business livestreams you recommend?

 If you could be anywhere else besides your house right now, where would you like to be?

 I should be at the Masters in Augusta right now [Ed. note: This was the first photo taken in the series!], so I miss seeing the course and all the hard work they do to prepare the course.
 Guess I’ll have to eat my own Publix pimento cheese sandwich from my couch and patiently wait for November to get here.
 I won’t see the azaleas blooming at that time, but I’ll still enjoy eating three of their sandwiches without blinking an eye.

 What are you reading?

 Currently, I’m rereading Stephen King’s Dark Tower series.
 I’m on Book 4, Wolves of the Calla.
 There’s something so soothing about escaping into this fantasy world right now, even for just an hour a day.
 When you read about monsters wearing human skin, suicidal trains and alternate universes, the coronavirus doesn’t seem to be so terrible in comparison.
 I recommend any books by Stephen King, Justin Cronin or Nick Cutter if you want to really forget our current troubles when you turn a page.

 Both “Dirty John” and “Over My Dead Body: Tally” podcasts have been wonderful to listen to for my long evening walks.
 Musically, Purity Ring just dropped their first album in five years (WOMB) and it’s wonderful.
 If you want music to shake your hips to while deep-cleaning your house, check out any of Lane 8’s seasonal mixtapes on Soundcloud.
 He releases a new one each season (Spring 2020 just dropped) and they each provide hours of listening pleasure.